N8-CIR-Bede/documentation/software/wanderings/wanderings-in-CUDALand.rst

 The first code is a traditional CPU-GPU call of the float Level 3 BLAS matrix-matrix multiplication, sgemm.
 The workflow in this program can be broken down as follows:

-1. Create or read-in matrics on the CPU side
+\1.
+Create or read-in matrics on the CPU side.

-2. Create companion matrices on the GPU
+\2.
+Create companion matrices on the GPU.

-3. Create a handle for the CUBLAS context on the GPU
+\3.
+Create a handle for the CUBLAS context on the GPU.

-4. Copy data from CPU to GPU
+\4.
+Copy data from CPU to GPU.

-5. Perform computations on the GPU
+\5.
+Perform computations on the GPU.

-6. Copy results back to CPU for output and final processing
+\6.
+Copy results back to CPU for output and final processing.

-7. Free up the storage used on both CPU and GPU side
+\7.
+Free up the storage used on both CPU and GPU side.

 The matrices are initialised on the CPU, copied to similarly sized arrays on the GPU, the sgemm call is made on the GPU and then